Hardware with Arduino & JavaScript

 [00:04:19]

 This is kind of like guitar pedals where purple ones sound better.
-Right, then, not purple ones, but you can use whatever colors that you want.
+Right, they are not purple ones, but you can use whatever colors that you want.
 I would just, for my own sanity, use the darker ones for ground and the lighter ones for the actual positive part of that.

 [00:04:36]